We invite all who are interested in food and farm issues to join the Missouri Valley Sustainable Farm Partnership.

 • Build working relationships with local and regional food system members

 • Develop standard succession plans for farmland and key food chain businesses

 Investment Workshops and Showcases

-The collaborative will sponsor a series of local “business planning workshops” modeled loosely on Slow Money’s work in Kansas and Nebraska.
-Three to four workshops will be held in locations with potential investor interest.
-The public, along with selected investors and lenders will be invited to hear sustainable farmers and other food entrepreneurs present summary business plans.
-These brief conceptual plans will demonstrate in broad terms how the proposed enterprise will make money in local and regional sustainable agriculture.
+The partnership could sponsor a series of local “business planning workshops” modeled loosely on Slow Money’s work in Kansas and Nebraska.
+Three to four workshops could be held in locations with potential investor interest.
+The public, along with selected investors and lenders would hear sustainable farmers and other food entrepreneurs present summary business plans.
+These brief conceptual plans would demonstrate in broad terms how the proposed enterprise would make money in local and regional sustainable agriculture.

-After each planning presentation, the audience will ask questions and have an opportunity to meet the presenters.
+After each planning presentation, the audience would have an opportunity to ask questions and meet the presenters.
 There will be no voting.

-Collaborative members will also volunteer to help presenters refine their conceptual plans in preparation for a final capstone or “showcase” meeting to be held in each location.
-Together, the planning and showcase meetings provide a “match making” process designed to connect investors with local food entrepreneurs.
+Partnership members could also volunteer to help presenters refine their conceptual plans in preparation for a final capstone or “showcase” meeting to be held in each location.
+Together, the planning and showcase meetings would provide a “match making” process designed to connect investors with local food entrepreneurs.

 Please contact me for more information.